felipmiguel/batec-ossrdbms-demo/README.md

 az postgres flexible-server execute --name ${PGSQL_SERVER} --file-path grantuser.sql --database-name ${DATABASE_NAME} --admin-password "${ADMIN_PASSWORD}" --admin-user "${ADMIN_USER}" --verbose
 ```

-To facilitate the user create there is [create-user-pgsql.sh](infra/create-user-pgsql.sh) script that perform all these operations.
+To facilitate the user creation, there is a [create-user-pgsql.sh](infra/create-user-pgsql.sh) script that perform all these operations.

 ### Create Docker images

-To create Docker images, it is possible to use Azure Container Registry build capabilities.
-To create the images, run the following commands:
+It is possible to use Azure Container Registry build capabilities to create Docker images.
+To make the images, run the following commands:

 In folder `src`, that contains a [Dockerfile](src/Dockerfile) for the API application, execute the following command: